-The purpose of this report is to update the Committee on the progress of the Heathlands Garden Community proposition.
+The purpose of this report is to inform the Committee that there are no substantial updates since the January meeting.
+Officers from both the Council and Homes England continue to focus upon matters relating to land assembly and the production of further technical reports to be provided to the Local Planning Authority.
 As in the case of previous reports to this Committee, the contents of this report relate to the Council's position as a potential property owner/developer and not as Local Planning Authority (LPA).